 For FICA taxes, businesses follow either a monthly or semiweekly depositing schedule.
 Generally, businesses that paid $50,000 or less in employment taxes are on a monthly depositor schedule.
 Businesses with more tax liability are on a semiweekly depositor schedule.
 Businesses are required to use electronic funds transfer (EFTPS) to make all federal tax deposits.

 If you have employees or contractors working for you, there are certain IRS forms that you’ll need to provide to them to fulfill your obligations as a business owner.

 Businesses with employees must furnish W-2 forms, and these forms should be received no later than January 31.
 You can send the W-2 forms by regular email or make them available in digital form, though employees do have the right to request a paper copy.
-Provide these forms late, and you can be penalized by the IRS anywhere from $30 to $100 per employee, depending how late you were.
+Provide these forms late, and you can be penalized by the IRS anywhere from $30 to $100 per employee, depending on how late you were.